Home

 Vitamins and Minerals

 Vitamins and minerals are essential nutrients for a good health.
 However, if you follow a normal healthy diet, especially if you regularly include some fresh fruit and vegetables, your body will have plenty of all vitamins and minerals.
-The importance of vitamin supplementation is extremely hyped up by the heath care industry, and they are the favorite placebos prescribed by physicians.
-I do not recommend anybody to use additional vitamin or mineral supplements unless medical examinations clearly demonstrates a shortage (e.g. some people may have a shortage in iron).
+The importance of vitamin supplementation is extremely hyped up by the health care industry, and they are the favorite placebos prescribed by physicians.
+I do not recommend anybody to use additional vitamin or mineral supplements unless medical examinations clearly demonstrate a shortage (e.g. some people may have a shortage in iron or vitamin D).
 Extra vitamins or minerals will certainly not increase muscle growth or body fat reduction.

 Ephedrine, Caffeine, and Aspirin